ErikFerragut/flask-tutorial/readme.md

 * Creating a scalable deployment

-Part 1 is focused on server side programming
+Part 1 is focused on server side programming (L1 -- L13)

 Chapter 1 is on handling routes & providing views using Flask (L1-3)
-* Add links between pages and use url_for and redirect
+* Add one or two links between pages and use url_for and redirect

 Chapter 2 is on using templates (L4-7)